lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in seconds before aborting build. (default: 60)
+    :cron: Cron schedule when to trigger the job.
+This parameter also supports multiline input via YAML pipe | character in cases where one may want to provide more than 1 cron timer.  (default: 'H H * * 6' to run weekly)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
     :mvn-global-settings: The name of the Maven global settings to use for